jfernancordova/jfernancordova.github.io/_posts/2020-12-18-what-i-have-learned-about-the-design-of-web-apis.md

 ## Introduction
 ---

-The design of an API is essential, so I read 2 great books where explain concepts, fundamentals, and standards to create efficient APIs easy to use and easy to understand, this is my summary about them!
+I finished reading two great books where explain everything about APIs (concepts, rules, fundamentals, standards, and so on).
+The main goal is creating APIs easy to use, easy to understand making them simple and predictable!

 ---